New York Electrocution Injury Lawyer

 - Lack of appropriate protective equipment

-If worksite hazards, improper training, or the lack of protective equipment has caused electrocution of you or a family member, contact the Law Firm of Leandros A. Vrionedes, P.C. for a free consultation regarding your claim.
+If worksite hazards, improper training, or the lack of protective equipment has caused electrocution of you or a family member, contact the Law Firm of Leandros A. Vrionedes, P.C. for a free consultation with a New York electrocution injury lawyer regarding your claim.